 A mere four days later Angels' starting pitcher CJ Wilson was hit in the head by a line drive off the bat of Yorvit Torreabla while throwing live batting practice.
 Wilson was knocked to the ground suffering a gash on his head.
 He, like Koufax, never lost conciousness and actually wanted to continue pitching.
 At the insistence of the team and medical staff he was taken to the hospital for a CT scan as a precaution.
 Wilson downplayed the incident later tweeting,

 @str8edger8cer Everything is fine, except that pitch I threw.
 Shoulda caught it.
-Thanks for the - lesson is to not pitch to contact!
+Thanks for the #PMA - lesson is to not pitch to contact!
 Haha

 These kinds of injuries though should not be taken lightly though.
 In 2012 Arizona Diamondbacks' pitcher Brandon McCarthy, then of the Oakland Athletics, was hit in the head with a line drive during a game.
 He was out for the rest of the season, underwent emergency surgery and experience a seizure last year.
 McCarthy’s misfortune sparked the approval of an optional padded cap for pitchers by MLB.
 However rare, the possibility of a serious injury is omnipresent.